Piemonte Biking Tours

 Day by Day

-A private coach takes us from Turin to the Savoy castle of Govone, where we begin a ride through the home of Barolo, “the wine of kings.”
+A private coach takes us from Turin to the Savoy castle of Magliano Alfieri, where we begin a ride to the home of Barolo, “the wine of kings.”
 An informal introduction to the Nebbiolo grape from Silvia Altare, a topnotch Barolo producer, precedes dinner at our hotel.

-A ride through the Langhe hills takes us to the cobbled streets of Monforte d’Alba, where we’ll taste Roberto Conterno’s famous Monfortino vintage before continuing on to explore Barolo.
+A ride through the Langhe hills takes us to the cobbled streets of Monforte d’Alba and beyond, where we’ll visit Elio Grasso’s stunning cellar and taste his fine wines before continuing on to explore Serralunga and Barolo.
 Dinner tonight is at our favourite local restaurant, whose dishes rival its world-class wine list.

 Get an early start on a stunning ride, or sleep in then catch a lift to Alta Langhe—your choice.
 Either way we’ll reconvene to meet our friend Beppe and his truffle-hunting dog Diana, before we partake in the rare privilege of a visit to the Gaja cellar, where Angelo Gaja revolutionized Italian winemaking.